Loading...

 How to consume Almonds, Peanuts without glucose spikes

-Consider eating almonds and peanuts as part of a balanced meal rather than as a standalone snack to minimize the glucose impact.
+Consider eating almonds and peanuts as part of a balanced meal rather than as a standalone snack.
+This can help distribute their impact on your blood sugar over time.

 healthspan-mbl